conan-io/docs/reference/commands/misc/user.rst

     $ conan user [-h] [-c] [-p [PASSWORD]] [-r REMOTE] [-j JSON] [-s] [name]

-Authenticates against a remote with user/pass, after a successful login the auth token is stored in the local database (see :ref:`env_vars_conan_login_encryption_key` to add a basic level of security).
+Authenticates against a remote with user/pass, caching the auth token.

 Useful to avoid the user and password being requested later. e.g. while you're uploading a package.
 You can have one user for each remote.
 Changing the user, or introducing the password is only necessary to perform changes in remote packages.

 .. code-block:: text